RILAB/PGRP/README.md

 make sure everything is on the calendar!!

-letters of support from Bloom, Angelica, Ruairidh.
+add letters of support from Bloom, Angelica, Ruairidh, company.

 add growth chamber stuff into QTL and NIL sections

-fill out phenotype table with expected differences

 edit refs.